cseprashant/my-demo/README.md

 # my-demo
-This is my first Repository on a Github
+This is my first Git  Repository
+Author - Prashant Kumar